magepages/mpdocs/docs/free-gift/index.md

 - **Active From**: Choose the date to start applying the rule
 - **Active To**: Select the date to finish the rule
 - **Priority**:
-  - For fifferent rules applying to one product, the rule that has the highest priority is applied first
+  - For different rules applying to one product, the rule that has the highest priority is applied first
   - 0 is the highest priority